sfago2024/www/content/future/agoyo.md

 Full-time students ages 16–29 are invited to apply for the Houston Chapter Young Organists Scholarship for Conventions.
 Ten individuals will be awarded registration costs and housing for the duration of the San Francisco 2024 AGO National Convention (five nights).
-Recipients will be assigned a roommate with whom they will share a double-occupancy room.
+Recipients will be able to choose another scholarship recipient as a roommate with whom they will share a double-occupancy room.
+Please note that scholarship recipients under age 18 must be accompanied by a parent or guardian.
+This accompanying individual will receive complimentary registration.

 ### Application requirements